-To quantify CO_2 emissions from stationary combustion sources, power/utility companies must use one or both of the following two methods:
+To quantify CO2 emissions from stationary combustion sources, power/utility companies must use one or both of the following two methods:

-- 1. Measurement-based methodology - 2.
-Fuel use calculation-based methodology
+- 1. Measurement-based methodology - Fuel use calculation-based methodology

-For most power/utility companies, the information needed to quantify and report direct stationary combustion GHG emissions to the California Registry should be available or easily derived from existing reporting activities.
-For major stationary sources, most power/utility companies already account for and report air pollution emissions to local, state and/or federal regulatory agencies, as well as total annual fuel use, and electricity, steam and heat production.4 have to use both the measurement-based and the calculation-based methodologies to report to the California Registry.
+For most power/utility companies, the information needed to quantify and report direct stationary combustion GHG emissions to the Registry should be available or easily derived from existing reporting activities.
+For major stationary sources, most power/utility companies already account for and report air pollution emissions to local, state and/or federal regulatory agencies, as well as total annual fuel use, and electricity, steam and heat production.5

-Most large electric generating units have continuous emissions monitoring systems (CEMS) that track their CO2 emissions.
+Most large electric generating units have continuous emissions monitoring systems (CEMs) that track their CO2 emissions.
 Smaller units, however, have not installed these monitors, but rely on fuel use data to determine their emissions.
-Because of these varying requirements, you may
+Because of these varying requirements, you may have to use both the measurement-based and the calculation-based methodologies to report to the Registry.